Momentanen Aufenthaltsort festlegen

 Historians, researchers and architecture buffs will appreciate this old Moorish mansion, Museo Casa de Los Tiros de Granada along the busy Calle Pavaneras.
 Stand on the other side of the narrow street to look up and get a good view of the facade.
 You'll see some carvings of Greek heroes along with the representation of Boabdil's sword and muskets (tiros) pointing out of the upper windows.
 The interior courtyard and lower floor are often used for art exhibitions.
 The museum on the upper floor houses Granada's historical archives.
 Researchers can pore over the fascinating collection of old newspapers, books and photographs.
 Call ahead to know more.

 This 11th-century public bathhouse is one of the best preserved buildings of the period.
 It's been carefully restored and still gives you a feel of what it must have been like nearly 1000 years ago.
 During the Moorish occupation of the city, there were many bathhouses around town.
 It has a social as well as a religious function.
 The Romans were probably here first, using the water from the adjacent River Darro.
-You might want to leave the owner a tip as entry is free.

 The setting could hardly be more lovely: a beautiful Renaissance mansion with an impressive plateresque façade - the Casa de Castril.
 Inside, you'll see artifacts from around the province belonging to people who have settled here from the Paleolithic period through to the Moorish occupation.
 Rooms one and two describe the Paleolithic and Neolithic era.
 Rooms three and four concentrate on Iberian and pre-Roman settlements.
 Room five is the Roman section.
 Room six has Visigoth remains and room seven shows how advanced the Moorish culture was here in Spain.